GoogleCloudPlatformTraining/cpo200-Google-Cloud-Storage/README.md

 # CPO200-Google-Cloud-Storage
-A sample Object Lifecycle Management configuration for a Google Cloud Storage bucket.
+Used in the CPO200 course - A sample Object Lifecycle Management configuration for a Google Cloud Storage bucket.